sveawebpay/php-integration/README.md

 You should have received the above credentials from Svea when creating a service account.
 If not, please contact your Svea account manager.

 ### 1.4 Using your account credentials with the package <a name="i1-4"></a>
 The WebPay and WebPayAdmin entrypoint methods all require a config object when called.
-The easiest way to get such an object is to use the SveaConfig::getDefaultConfig() method.
+The easiest way to get such an object is to use the SveaService::getDefaultConfig() method.
 Per default, it returns a config object with the Svea test account credentials as used by the integration package test suite.

-In order to use your own account credentials, either edit the SveaConfig.php file with your actual account credentials, or implement the ConfigurationProvider interface in a class of your own -- your implementation could for instance fetch the needed credentials from a database in place of the SveaConfig.php file.
+In order to use your own account credentials, either edit the config_test.php or config_prod.php file (depending on the desired environment) with your actual account credentials, or implement the ConfigurationProvider interface in a class of your own -- your implementation could for instance fetch the needed credentials from a database in place of the config files.

 ### 1.5 Additional integration properties configuration <a name="i1-5"></a>
 You should also add information about your integration platform (i.e. Magento, OpenCart, or MyAwesomeECommerceSystem etc.), platform version and providing company.
-See ConfigurationProvider getIntegrationPlatform(), getIntegrationVersion() and getIntegrationCompany() methods, or the SveaConfig integrationproperties array.
+See ConfigurationProvider getIntegrationPlatform(), getIntegrationVersion() and getIntegrationCompany() methods, or add that information into config files.
 When configured, the integration properties information will be passed to Svea alongside the various service requests.

-See the provided example of how to customise the SveaConfig.php in the <a href="http://github.com/sveawebpay/php-integration/blob/master/example/config_getaddresses/" target="_blank">example/config_getaddresses/</a> folder.
+See the provided example of how to customise the config files in the <a href="http://github.com/sveawebpay/php-integration/blob/master/example/config_getaddresses/" target="_blank">example/config_getaddresses/</a> folder.

-See further the <a href="http://sveawebpay.github.io/php-integration/api/classes/ConfigurationProvider.html" target="_blank">ConfigurationProvider</a> interface and the provided <a href="http://github.com/sveawebpay/php-integration/blob/master/src/Config/SveaConfig.php" target="_blank">SveaConfig.php example file</a>.
+See further the <a href="http://sveawebpay.github.io/php-integration/api/classes/ConfigurationProvider.html" target="_blank">ConfigurationProvider</a> interface and the provided <a href="http://github.com/sveawebpay/php-integration/blob/master/src/Config/config_test.php" target="_blank">example of config file</a>.

 [Back to top](#index)